 The length of the surgery varies greatly depending on the size and location of the skin cancer.
-Although the average length is approximately 1 1⁄2 - 2 1⁄2 hours, you should plan on spending significantly longer with us.
-You should also arrange to have someone drive you home after surgery.
+Although the average length is approximately $1 \frac{1}{2} - 2 \frac{1}{2}$ hours, you should plan on spending significantly longer with us.
+You should also arrange to have someone drive you home after surgery if the lesion is close to the eve or on the evelid as the dressing may hinder sight for driving.